 Lento Law Firm has many years of experience representing clients in Philadelphia.
 The penalties for domestic assaults can range into serious felonies and demand a qualified defense attorney to rigorously question the claims brought by the state and its witnesses.

-Call us at (215) 535-5353 to schedule a free, first consultation.
+Call us at (215) 535-5353 to schedule a first consultation.
 We can discuss your case and advise you on what to do immediately to avoid exacerbating or falling foul of the law.